nickmeldrum/nickmeldrum.com.markdownblog/Web/Posts/what-is-middleware-from-redux-aspdotnet-node-connect-and-ruby-rack.md

 They also give you an interface to a web server.
 In Connect's example it uses Node's built in http server.
 It's possible Connect allows other http implementations but I'm not sure.
 ASP.Net Core allows for [different web server implementations](https://docs.asp.net/en/latest/fundamentals/servers.html) by (at a minimum) requiring 2 interfaces: `IHttpRequestFeature` and `IHttpResponseFeature` that must be supported.

-So fundamentally Connect and ASP.Net Core implement the web server abstraction *as well* as the decorator.
+So fundamentally Connect and ASP.Net Core implement the web server abstraction *as well* as the decorator just like Rack does.
+It seems they refer to the user applications as the Middleware just like Rack does as well.

 ### So what?